VINOforStudents/vino-students/docs/process/development.md

 # Context Management

+## Initial Context Problem

-currently there's an issue with the prompting, and it does not get past step 1 because of the lack of confirmation or command. in a sequence diagram i want you to describe the possible scenarios that happen for chat navigation and steps navigation (1-6)
+Currently there's an issue with the prompting, and it does not get past step 1 because of the lack of confirmation or command.
+In a sequence diagram I want to describe the possible scenarios that happen for chat navigation and steps navigation (1-6)

-the user needs to be able to navigate to context of step 1, and if it's good enough, we do /next to go to the next step.
+the user needs to be able to navigate to context of step 1, and if it's good enough;

+1. we do /next to go to the next step.
-to go to any step that exists, do /step <n>
+2. to go to any step that exists, do /step x
-to go to previous step do /previous
+3. to go to previous step do /previous

-wondering how this is going to interact with our stack in the context of a SQ
+Thus, wondering how this is going to interact with our stack.

+It creates 3 scenarios:

 ```mermaid
 sequenceDiagram